- Green Card replacement Overview

 All applicants will receive an appointment notice for a biometric processing at an ASC (application service center) near you in the mail and will also specify the documents to be submitted at the time of appointment.

-Replacement process takes time, generally 3-10 months or more it all depends on the case plus information provided.
+The green card replacement process takes time, generally 3-10 months or more, depending on the case and the information provided.

-If one must travel during the process of green card replacement either for employment or personal reasons, it is advisable to get their passport stamped with I-551 at the local USCIS office to indicate that the applicant has filed for a new card.
+If you must travel during the green card replacement process either for employment or personal reasons, it is advisable to get your passport stamped with I-551 at the local USCIS office to indicate that you have filed for a new green card.

 Once you file the application via mail or e-file, you will receive a case number with the receipt notice via mail.
 This case number should be used for all your application status tracking purpose.
 You can either check your case status online at USCIS website or you may call the USCIS National Customer Service Center (NCSC) at 1-800-375-5283.
 All information regarding your application such as your receipt number, Alien Registration Number, name, and date of birth should be handy when making the call.